ozankiratli/ControlsFromTerminal/README.md

 ## VOLUME
 This script detects and controls the sound on the active sink instead of "Master" or a given sink.
+It also allows switching between sinks.
+It is tested and works for multiple USB outputs.
+Changing output within sink which allows switching between HDMI outputs, headphones, and computer speakers, is still missing.

 The files needed are `volume` and `./config/cftconfig/volume/volume.conf`